noahdasanaike/instability_forecasting/README.md

 The Correlates of War Project maintains data across several categories, though the time series are somewhat limited; the most relevant are:

-a.
-War Data, 1816 - 2007
+- War Data, 1816 - 2007
-b.
-National Material Capabilities, 1816-2012
+- National Material Capabilities, 1816-2012

 with the latter being relevant due to power as a central concept in explaining conflict, and containing the following variables:

-a.
-Military Expenditure
+- Military Expenditure
-b.
-Military Personnel
+- Military Personnel
-c.
-Energy Consumption
+- Energy Consumption
-d.
-Iron and Steel Production
+- Iron and Steel Production
-e.
-Urban Population
+- Urban Population
-f.
-Total Population
+- Total Population